 Eric Owen Moss, the Architect Behind Culver City’s Rebirth

-The architect's 27-year-long collaboration with Frederick and Laurie Samitaur Smith transformed a once-derelict area of LA into a thriving urban community.
+The architect’s 27-year-long collaboration with Frederick and Laurie Samitaur Smith has transformed a once-derelict area into a thriving urban community.

 Eric Owen Moss, the chief architect behind Hayden Tract, a decades-long urban project in Culver City, just west of Los Angeles.